+Table 2.
+List of major marine fish, prawn and crab species caught and dried in various DF centres of Sundarbans (modified after Pramanik and Nandi 2004).

 Fish drying activities at East Medinipur

 Alongside trawler-based marine fish captures, post-harvest DF production is prominent in several places having wide beach areas in East Medinipur.
 Digha mohana (Digha mouth), Sankarpur, Jaldha, Dadanpatrabar, Mandarmoni, Junput, Jalpai, Gopalpur, Petuaghat and Egra are the major fish landing and drying sites or khoti along this stretch.
 The khoti owners are locally known as “laya”.
 Thousands of fish workers from surrounding areas as well as neighbouring state Odisha, are engaged into this operation and further, have aided it to be India’s one of the leading exporters of DF.
 In Medinipur DF units, offshore fishing is more prominent than inland fishing.
 A little over 200,000 people are engaged in fishing, sorting, salting drying and allied jobs in Medinipur strip and amongst them an overwhelming majority are dependent entirely on fishing (2019 survey report of DISHA).
 Bottom-set bag net is by far the most common fishing gear used by traditional fishers whereas gill nets are deployed by the troops of more prosperous fishers (around 20% of the total fisher population) during the rainy season (from July to mid-September) for netting the Hilsa shad (Payra et al. 2016) (figure 4).
 Around 42 khotis continue to function, year after year, along the East Medinipur coastal stretch.
 It also accommodates a host of vendors, traders, staffs who are carrying on incredibly bustling activity and thereby, describing the coherent self-organisation albeit not free from occasional disputes.